ucb-stat133/stat133-fall-2017/labs/lab06-more-dplyr-ggplot.md

 After exporting the tables to the corresponding csv files, you will produce some summary statistics, and then save the generated output to external text files.
 To do this, you will have to learn about the `sink()` function, which sends R output to a specified file.

-Say you are interested in exporting the summary statistics of `height` and `weight`, exactly in the same way they appear on the console:
+Say you are interested in exporting the summary statistics of `height` and `weight`, exactly in the same way they are displayed by R:

 ``` r
 summary(dat[ ,c('height', 'weight')])